'Loyalty is hard to come by' - Ozil reacts after being dropped from Arsenal's 25-man Premier League squad | Goal.com

 Mesut Ozil has reacted after being dropped from Arsenal's 25-man Premier League squad, claiming "loyalty is hard to come by".

-Mikel Arteta left Ozil out of his official squad for the 2020-21 season on Tuesday, having kept him on the sidelines since the Gunners return to action post-lockdown back in June.
+Mikel Arteta left Ozil out of his official squad for the 2020-21 top-flight season on Tuesday, having kept him on the sidelines since the Gunners' return to action post-lockdown back in June.

-The German midfielder has now finally broken his silence on his omission from the squad, posting a message to his followers on social media outlining his disappointment.
+That decision has proven to be the last straw for the German midfielder, who has posted a message to his followers on social media outlining his disappointment.

 "This is a difficult message to write to the Arsenal fans that I've played for over the past few years.
 I'm really deeply disappointed by the fact that I have not been registered for the Premier League season for the time being," Ozil said on Twitter and Instagram.